 Comment.
-Section 3010 excludes a married person's separate homestead for purposes of this part since such a homestead affects the property rights of only one spouse.
+Section 3010 excludes a married person's separate homestead for purposes of this part.
+Such a homestead is on the separate property of a legally separated spouse, and thus affects the property rights of only one spouse.
 See Civil Code §§ 1300-1304.

 § 3012.
-Separate property
+Legal capacity